-Adaptive design can help with this by allowing sellers to give a more realistic (and therefore, reliable) expectation to their buyers about when they’ll get their product.
+Adaptive design can help this by allowing sellers to give a more realistic (and therefore, reliable) expectation to their buyers about when they’ll get their product.

-Adaptive design can also help with inventory management, especially when it’s en route or being held at a fulfilment centre.
+Adaptive design can also help with inventory management, especially when it’s en route or held at a fulfilment centre.
 An adaptive system can handle the capacity to assess delivery priority much better than a manual one.
-This is crucial for the workers that need to always be updated about the shipping status of items.
+This is crucial for the workers that need always to be updated about the shipping status of items.

 #3.
 Use Adaptive Design To Bridge Long Distance